fmauger/BoostSerializationTwoCompilationUnitsDemo/README.md

 the Boost  Serialization Library on  some systems of  interest (mostly computers running  Linux for  computing, simulation and  data analysis for  experimental  physics).
-It  is  provided  as  is, first  for  my personal usage  and also  in the  hope it could  help someone  else to understand and setup Boost based serialization features in his/her own code.
+It  is  provided  as  is, first  for  my personal usage and experimentation but also  in the hope it could help someone  else  to  understand  and  setup  Boost  based  serialization features in his/her own code.

 This  set   of  sample   C++  files   illustrates  how   to  implement serialization   functionalities,   through   the   Boost/Serialization